Bake Play Smile

 What To Serve With Thai Pumpkin Soup

-• Toasted Pepitas (pumpkin seeds) – add a lovely crunch and earthy flavour.
+• Toasted pepitas (pumpkin seeds) – add a lovely crunch and earthy flavour.
 Or use any of your favourite toasted nuts.

-• Fresh Coriander – adds a yummy, fresh flavour that beautifully complements the curry notes.
+• Fresh coriander – adds a yummy, fresh flavour that beautifully complements the curry notes.

-• Lime Wedges – lime juice is added to the soup, but keep some wedges spare for squeezing!
+• Lime wedges – lime juice is added to the soup, but keep some wedges spare for squeezing!

-• Crusty Bread – add some thick slices of your favourite crusty bread, for dipping.
+• Crusty bread – add some thick slices of your favourite crusty bread, for dipping.

-• Add Some Protein – if you would like to add some protein to this soup, some poached chicken, prawns or tofu would be absolutely delicious.
+• Add some protein – if you would like to add some protein to this soup, some poached chicken, prawns or tofu would be absolutely delicious.

-Can you freeze Thai pumpkin soup?
+Can you freeze Thai roasted pumpkin soup?

 Absolutely!
 This soup can be frozen for up to 3 months.
 First, allow the soup to cool completely.
 Then add the soup (either a whole batch or in separate, individual serves) to good quality, freezer-safe containers.
 Label the containers with the date to keep track of the expiry.
 To thaw, leave the soup in the fridge overnight and then reheat it gently in the microwave or on the stovetop until steaming hot.